KeyteqLabs/exceed-static/README.md

 Stack animations
 ---------------------
-Set the class "move-in" / "move out" on the last list item in the stack-list to animate.
-The stack-content will animate itself on load, when going back it should get the class "move-out" and it will animate out.
+Set the class "move-in" / "move out" on the last stack-item to animate both header and content.
+When going back it should get the class "move-out" and it will animate out.

 Includes